 Dr. Smear studies the neural mechanisms of olfactory function in mice.
 Mice have an excellent sense of smell – much of their genome encodes odorant receptors (over 1000 genes), and a large portion of their brain processes olfactory information.
 These neural features support a rich repertoire of olfactory behaviors.
 The Smear lab interrogates olfactory function with a battery of psychophysical tests, while manipulating and recording neuronal activity with genetics, electrophysiology, and imaging.
 From these studies, the lab will pursue general principles of how neural circuits generate behavior.

-Dr. Smear is not accepting new graduate students for Fall 2020.
+Dr. Smear will not be accepting new students for Fall 2021.

 Smear, M.C.
 (2015).
 Beyond localization of function: Using optogenetics to dissect a neural code.
 In New techniques in systems neuroscience, 271-292.

 Smear, M.C., Resulaj, A., Zhang, J., Bozza, T.C., and Rinberg, D. (2013).
 Multiple perceptible signals from a single olfactory glomerulus.
 Nat.
 Neurosci, 16:1687-1691.

 Reisert, J., Golden, G.J., Matsumura, K., Smear, M.C., Rinberg, D., and Gelperin, A. (2013).
 Comparing thoracic and intra-nasal pressure transients to monitor active odor sampling during odor-guided decision making in the mouse.
 J. Neurosci Methods, 221:8-14.

 Moore, J.D., Deschenes, M., Huber, D., Smear, M.C., Demers, M., and Kleinfeld, D. (2013).
 A common brainstem oscillator coordinates whisking with breathing in rodents: Evidence for a master clock in orofacial behaviors.
 Nature 497:205-210.